Vivian is a parent who shares advice stemming from experience and wisdom that can help you with issues every family faces.

 They may not be cognizant of it, but your children are in competition for your attention.
 Even though you treat your children equally, each one feels slighted and ruminates that you favor the other sibling over them.
 To minimize jealousy, schedule one-on-one time with your kids whenever possible.
-This can be as unpretentious as snuggling for story time or playing a board game or video game with them.
+This can be as unpretentious as snuggling for storytime or playing a board game or video game with them.
 You can also choose to take one to breakfast or lunch, putt-putting, the movies, or shopping.
 Be sure to select activities that are comparable but that keep each child’s individual interests in mind.
 One-on-one time affirms your love, appreciation, and interest in each child and makes them feel secure enough to share you with siblings when you return home.

 3. Incorporate Daily Physical Activity

 Pediatricians recommend no more than two hours of screen time per day.
-When your kids are clashing and in your hair, it can be tempting to offer screen and let them devolve into a zombie-like state.
-However, this temporary catharsis explodes into an escalated cacophony once screen is removed.
+When your kids are clashing and in your hair, it can be tempting to offer screens and let them devolve into a zombie-like state.
+However, this temporary catharsis explodes into an escalated cacophony once the screen is removed.
 Have you noticed this?
-All of the pent up energy compounds, and they antagonize each other even more.
+All of the pent-up energy compounds, and they antagonize each other even more.
 You can weaken their angst by directing their energies towards physical activities.
 Invest in a trampoline or take them to an indoor trampoline park.
 Go on a family bike ride, turn a hike into a scavenger hunt, visit an indoor soft play, go to a water park, or encourage them to engage in a sports activity outside.
 Incorporate enough exercise and physical activity into their daily routines that they won’t have enough energy left to fight.

 4. Require Time Alone